MxMarx/lidarr-beets/README.md

 ## Beets Config

-The provided beets configuration file, `config.yaml`, is basically a clone of [this beautiful config](https://github.com/florib779/beets-config) with a few modifications, so everything should work out of the box.
+The provided beets configuration file `config.yaml` is basically a clone of [this beautiful config](https://github.com/florib779/beets-config) with a few modifications, so everything should work out of the box.

 The following are the most important config settings:

-`beets-lidarr` calls beets with `--nocopy --flat --quiet --write`.
-Make sure "move" is set to "no" in your config.
+`beets-lidarr` calls beets with `--flat --quiet --write`.
 ~~~
 import:
   write: yes